-The requirements of this item [3.3] apply to the Platinum scheme.
+The requirements of this item [3.3] apply to the Gold and Platinum Certification schemes.

 3.3.2 General principles

 The primary purpose of regular rigging inspection is to determine, with some level of confidence, component service life in order to prevent equipment failures and related marine casualties.